websoftlab/tint-ui/packages/tint-ui/README.md

 ## Note

-While tint-ui is not mandatory after initial setup, it is recommended for development to ensure consistency and ease of use.
+While Tint UI is not mandatory after initial setup, it is recommended for development to ensure consistency and ease of use.

 ## License